You are currently viewing Air Canada strike: How to claim your reimbursements (and the free €600)

 It’s quite fascinating how many questions we received that were all already explained in our guide about the strike.
 As mentioned, we are genuinely glad to help… if you put in at least some effort.
 If not… not so much, honestly.

-So here are the very clear step-by-step instructions in a turnkey manner, to also help those who don’t know how to read well or who don’t want to read everything.
+So here are the very clear step-by-step instructions in a turnkey manner.

 Air Canada’s goodwill policy